EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F01 - operational service

-"As an consumer of OPERA Open Radar Data, I want OPERA Open Radar Data to be an operational service.
+"As an consumer of OPERA Open Radar Data, I want the sytem to be operational.
 So I can build my operational services based on E-RADAR data."

 *Priority:*
 - primary